Yonaim/blog-comments/README.md

-# gitcus-comments
+# blog-comments
-serve comments service for my personal blog
+serve comments service for my personal blog using giscus